mutisyag/ozone/doc/workflow.md

 ### Actions by role

-Reporters can view the submission, _recall_ it or may create a new one in case revisioning the data is necessary.
+Reporters can view the version or _Recall_ it.
+They may create a new one in case changes to the data are necessary.

-The secretariat can invalidate a valid submission.
+The secretariat can invalidate a valid version and vice-versa.